banacorn/FAM/README.md

-# FAM
+# FAM - Functors, Applicatives and Monads

-functors, applicatives and monads
+The standard library seems a bit lacking, eh?